What is human pose estimation?

 AlphaPose

-AlphaPose is a popular framework for human pose estimation designed to produce more accurate and robust pose estimations in complex, multi-person real-world conditions such as crowded environments and occlusions, where traditional methods may struggle to differentiate between individuals.
+AlphaPose is a popular model for high-precision human pose estimation designed to produce more accurate and robust pose estimations in complex, multi-person real-world conditions such as crowded environments and occlusions, where traditional methods may struggle to differentiate between individuals.

 PoseNet